Cloudneeti/docs_cloudneeti/deployment-guide.md

 12. Update Network Security Group rules you must create rules that allow inbound for communication for the CloudNeeti application refer [Opening ports to a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal)
 13. When installation is complete, we need to configure certain parameters to open the application, follow below mentioned steps
     * Go to left pane of [Microsoft Azure portal](https://portal.azure.com/) click on Resource Group and find for resource group which is created above under your subscription
-    * Then go to virtual machine by clicking the value in Public IP address / DNS name label in the Settings blade set the DNS name.
+    * Then select the resource name against the the resource type "Public IP address" and go to the configuration settings of Public IP address resource type.
+Update the  DNS name label in the configuration blade.
 Note the DNS Name you specified it would be \*&lt;DNSname&gt;.&lt;region&gt;.cloudapp.azure.com.
      \*it will be the Azure region / location which you have selected for creating VM
     * In order to get an access to the CloudNeeti application you must set up an Azure Active Directory (AD) application and assign the required permissions to it Refer [Azure Active Directory application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)